-Bengali for Heritage Students
+Course Title Bengali for Heritage Students

-This course is designed to enable heritage speakers of Bengali to enhance their reading and writing competence through a review of grammar and usage, basic composition strategies and analysis of primary material in the language.
-CUNY Pathways: Flexible Core-World Cultures & Global Issues Academic Career
+This course is designed to enable heritage speakers of Bengali to enhance their reading and writing competence through a review of grammar and usage, basic composition strategies and analysis of primary material in the language.CUNY Pathways: Flexible Core-World Cultures & Global Issues structure, grammatical features, and oral and written fluency.
+The Bengali writing system willbe reinforced.
+Taught in Bengali.